chloehudzik/workfront-learn.en/help/workfront-goals/create-your-goals/grant-goals-access-to-selected-users.md

 exl-id: 8227c72d-fc33-49c6-9519-c71afd5dc046
 doc-type: video
 ---
-# Edit access levels for [!DNL Workfront Goals]
+# Grant goals access to selected users

 In this video, you will learn how to:

-* Edit access levels according to license type
+* Grant goals access to selected users

 >[!VIDEO](https://video.tv.adobe.com/v/335189/?quality=12&learn=on)